-Parameter Description [Optional Parameters] The following optional parameters may be included at the end of the record: POISON When a block of memory is deallocated, DevPartner Error Detection will overwrite the block with the poison pattern.
-This is the default.
+Parameter Description [Optional Parameters] The following optional parameters may be included at the end of the record: DEBUG If this parameter is specified, DevPartner Error Detection displays additional information about the hook.
+The output window (or dbgview) will contain information on any errors that occurred when attempting to place the hook.
+The transcript pane will display statistics about each hook, including whether the function was successfully hooked and the number of times the hooked function was called.
+NODISPLAY If this parameter is specified, DevPartner Error Detection will stop displaying detailed information on each hook requested at the top of the transcript pane.
 NOPOSION When you specify NOPOISON, DevPartner Error Detection will not 'poison' the block of memory after it has been deallocated.
 If your user-written allocator stores data in the block after it has been deallocated or your application continues to use data in the block after it has been deallocated, specify NOPOSION to avoid corrupting your data.
 STATIC DevPartner Error Detection will statically patch the user-written allocator.
 Specify the static option if your user-written allocator is linked into your application and is not provided in a separate DLL with an exported interface.